Fonta1n3/FullyNoded/Docs/QandA.md

 <img src="./Images/Hardware-wallets.png" alt="Hardware-wallets" border="0" width="200"><br/>

 They should all work with Fully Noded too.
 You can import your `xpub` directly into your node from your hardware wallets.
 I import my `coldcard` wallet xpub with Fully Noded, then build `PSBTs` with it.

+#### Question : How to export your single sig wallet from Coldcard to Fully Noded using your own node?

+See this instruction of 33 secs [here](https://www.youtube.com/watch?v=W0vwgzIrPoY).
+This is super cool, super easy. <br/>
+Video is obviously edited, the spinner will take longer then that, just wait a bit

 #### Question : Is there  a way to export the multisig.txt file anytime after the initial prompt when exiting the Multisig Creator flow?